 The Prevent duty: your responsibilities

 All schools must comply with the Prevent duty.
-Understand your responsibilities, why staff training should be tailored to your school's context and learn how Ofsted inspects the Prevent duty.
+Understand your responsibilities and why staff training should be tailored to your school's context.
+Plus, learn how Ofsted inspects the Prevent duty.

 School types: All · School phases: All